How to Reduce False Alarms With Video Analytics

 What Issues Do They Cause?

-How Video Analytics Helps to Reduce False Alarms
+How Video Analytics Reduces Nuisance Alarms

 Now, let’s take a walk through the different types of video analytics solutions that help reduce false alarms.